 - Minor fence repair

-If you reside in Shelby County (excluding Bartlett, Germantown, and Collierville), you are eligible for the services above and can request them by leaving a voicemail at our Pet Resource Center at 901-636-1418 or filling out this form.
+f you reside in Shelby County (excluding Bartlett, Germantown, and Collierville), you are eligible for the services above and can request them by filling out this form*.
+Please note that having a pending request for help from MAS does not exempt you from following the law.
+You must still ensure your pet is in legal compliance.

 RESOURCES TO HELP YOU KEEP YOUR PET